Technical-NGO/Technical-NGO.github.io/README.md

 But why a organization though?
 Well, as Gobber from _How To Train Your Dragon_ says, we believe in "Learning on the job".

 Confused?
-What we aim to do is learn web development by designing and developing websites for NGOs and other non-profits.
+Basically, what we aim to do is learn web development by designing and developing websites for NGOs and other non-profits.

 This benefits both as:
 1. they get an awesome website (for free)
-2. we get practice
+2. we get practice (lots of it)

 So, win-win for both...